 3.1 Study characteristics

 Table 1 presents an overview of the 32 studies included in the review, highlighting their educational context, methodological design, type of digital intervention, and the specific focus on Universal Design for Learning (UDL) or accessibility.
 The distribution of studies demonstrates that technology-supported inclusive education research occurs across multiple educational levels, with most studies situated in higher education and teacher education contexts, and a smaller but growing number within K–12 settings.
 The studies collectively employ a broad range of methodologies, including quasi-experimental evaluations of UDL-based digital lessons (Almeqdad et al., 2023), mixed-methods investigations of learning analytics embedded within UDL systems (Qu et al., 2024), and institutional case studies examining UDL culture and policy development (Burgstahler, 2015; CAST, 2018).
 The table also shows that UDL-based digital interventions frequently focus on providing multimodal learning pathways, increasing instructor adoption through design supports, and ensuring that course content is proactively accessible rather than fixed and retrofitted.
 Research focused on accessibility emphasizes captioning, screen reader compatibility, MathML or structured content for complex materials, and compliance with international standards such as WCAG 2.2, Section 508, and ISO guidelines.
-Collectively, the studies reveal that inclusive technology adoption is most effective when accessibility frameworks and UDL principles are integrated into instructional design at the beginning of course development, rather than introduced as an afterthought
+Collectively, the studies reveal that inclusive technology adoption is most effective when accessibility frameworks and UDL principles are integrated into instructional design at the beginning of course development, rather than introduced as an afterthought.

 Table 1.
 Characteristics of included studies (n = 32)